ynshung/SPM-resources/README.md

 # SPM-resources
-A [public-domain](/LICENSE) curated list of helpful resources for Malaysia SPM students for the KBSM syllabus.
+A curated list of helpful resources for Malaysia SPM students for the KBSM syllabus such as videos, practical demostration, further explaination etc. Dedicated to students taking SPM in year 2019.

-Anyone is free to add anything to the list!
-If you don't know how to do it, you can create an issue so I will help to add it for you.

 ## Navigation
 * [Biology](/biology/README.md)